tommv/ForceDirectedLayouts/README.md

 This is the repository for the data and code of the paper "What do we see when we look at networks" by Tommaso Venturini, Mathieu Jacomy, Pablo Jensen".

 * networks: contains the GEXF files of the networks presented in the paper.
 * network images: those images were produced by applying a script to the different networks.
+Note: for Karate_FA_Default and Karate_FA_LinLog_grav0 the images produced have different settings (bigger nodes) to improve the paper's readability.
 * Graph recipes scripts: script used to compute and visualize different statistics on a network.

 ---